stanchev89/Food-Delivery/README.md

 Food-Delivery project
 # Food delivery is online shopping platform suitable for restaurants, fast-food, or even all type of shops.

-## Design: Everything is custom styled with no libraries.
+## Design: All components are custom styled.

 ## How to install and run the application locally